 “The law of the LORD is perfect.”
 Ps.
 19:7 (NKJV)

-Words reflect a person’s true character.
-They show what he or she truly is (Matt 12:34; Mark 7:15).
-This is also true of God.
+People often use the phrase, “good as his word” to assert one’s personal dependability and trustworthiness.
+Words reflect a person’s true character and show what he or she is about (Matt 12:34; Mark 7:15).
+This is especially true of God.
 However, where human words are frail and finite, God’s words are creative, perfect, and powerful.
-God’s Word (Hebrew, debar; Greek, logos and rhema) reveals much about His nature.
-This week we continue our study on the “Reality of God” as realized through special revelation or His Word (Ps.
-19:7-11).
+God’s Word reveals much about His nature.
+God is His Word!

 Different yet all key in revealing God’s nature